From Clarity to Efficiency for Distributed Algorithms: Semantics of DistAlgo

 \item The Boolean operators {\tt and} and {\tt each} are eliminated as follows: {\tt $e_1$ and $e_2$} is replaced with {\tt not(not($e_1$) or not($e_2$))}, and {\tt each {\it iter} | $e$} is replaced with {\tt not(some {\it iter} | not($e$))}.

-\item An aggregate is eliminated by translation into a comprehension followed by a {\tt for} loop that iterates over the set returned by the comprehension.
-The {\tt for} loop updates an accumulator variable using the aggregate operator.
+\item An aggregation is eliminated by translation into a comprehension followed by a {\tt for} loop that iterates over the set returned by the comprehension.
+The {\tt for} loop updates an accumulator variable using the aggregation operator.

 \item Iterators containing tuple patterns are rewritten as iterators without tuple patterns, as follows.

 \begin{itemize}

 \item Consider the existential quantification {\tt some \conf{\!}($e_1, \ldots, e_n$) in $s$ | $b$}.
 Let $x$ be a fresh variable.
 Let $\theta$ be the substitution that replaces $e_i$ with {\tt select($x$,$i$)} for each $i$ such that $e_i$ is a variable not prefixed with ``{\tt =}''.
 Let $\{j_1,\ldots,j_m\}$ contain the indices of the constants and the variables prefixed with ``{\tt =}'' in {\tt ($e_1, \ldots ,e_n$)}.
 Let $\bar e_j$ denote $e_j$ after removing the ``{\tt =}'' prefix, if any.
 The quantification is rewritten as {\tt some $x$ in $s$ | isTuple($x$) and len($x$) is $n$ and (select($x$,$j_1$), $\ldots$, select($x$,$j_m$)) is ($\bar e_{j_1}$, $\ldots$, $\bar e_{j_m}$) and $b\theta$}.